sagemath/sagewiki_to_gh-2022-10-10/days79.md

 The ride takes between 50 minutes and 1h15 depending on traffic conditions

 Prior to the workshop we will try to organize us to coordinate taxis if possible.

+=== Meals on campus ===

+There are different meal options on Givat Campus. [[http://www.huji.ac.il/huji/images/campuses-maps/campusEdSafra.jpg|Campus Map]]

+Among the common chosen options, that all have vegetarian options:

+ i.
+Cafeteria in the Sherman Administration buildind: Israeli dishes
+ i.
+Wise Auditorium (Restaurant Fabricio): Italian/Israeli restaurant with pizza, calzone, salads and coffee.
+ i.
+Sprinzak Building: Coffee with prepared sandwiches, salads, juices and coffee
+ i.
+Rothberg building: Big salad and pasta bar, with coffee.
+ i. (more expansive) Belgium House: Coffee and salads and prepared buffets
+ i. (more expansive) Haivrit Restaurant: next to the swimming pool.
+Typical israeli dairy food (no meat).